udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

         ![A screenshot of a cost analysis report from the Azure portal](images/cost-analysis.png "Cost analysis report")

     -   Budgets and Alerts.
-You can define a budget, and configure alerts when a %age of that budget is spent (<https://docs.microsoft.com/azure/cost-management/tutorial-acm-create-budgets>).
+You can define a budget and configure alerts when a percentage of that budget is spent (<https://docs.microsoft.com/azure/cost-management/tutorial-acm-create-budgets>).
 Alerts are integrated with action groups, enabling a variety of alert actions (such as email, SMS, or even triggering custom automation).

         ![The Create budget blade displays.
 Fields include Name, Amount, Resets, Start date, and Expiration date.
 Alert conditions and recipients are also configured through this blade.](images/create-budget.png "Create budget blade")